Apprenticeships

 You should contact your training provider for information and support about transferring your apprenticeship.

 In Scotland an apprentice can only be made redundant or dismissed in very limited circumstances, such as the employer going out of business.
-A downturn in trade is not usually enough to make an apprentice redundant.
 If you believe you have been made redundant unfairly you can read more about raising a claim for breach of contract at an employment tribunal.

 If your employer has gone out of business you should speak to your training provider for information and support to help you find another job and look at transferring your apprenticeship.